Which of the following descriptions best represent the overarching design of your forecasting model?

 If any, what data does your model rely on for real-time forecasting purposes?

-Most recently available 3D ERA5 state for land and atmosphere.
-ERA5 sea surface temperature and sea ice concentration are prescribed.
+Most recently-available 3D ERA5 state for land and atmosphere.
+ERA5 sea surface temperature and sea ice concentration are persisted from the initial state.

 Initialization variables: